nmillin/uw_madison_omega/README.txt

 to the theme (to get gradients & shadows working) and the IE stylesheet needs to be added to.

 -update 1/1/2012 -- I have added two skins for blocks.
 You can see the screenshot at http://www.flickr.com/photos/55453037@N08/6614486559/in/photostream
+-update 1/15/2012 -- I have added CSS3 for the background gradients.
+Now you don't have to adjust the padding so everything lines up.
 *********

 Requirements